IntersectMBO/ouroboros-network/README.md

 • callback [`MiniProtocolCb`].
 The callback is wrapped in `OuroborosApplication` GADT which allows to differentiate the initiator/responder (or client/server) callbacks.

 • versioning which is a map from version numbers to the above callbacks and version data (the tricky part here is that version data type can be different between different versions; there is a simple way of building this map using a semigroup).
 You can use [`simpleSingletonVersion`] if your application does not depend on negotiated version data.
-However, [`Ouroboros.Network.NodeToNode`] and [`Ouroboros.Network.NodeToClient`] expose API which hides versioning from the caller.
+However, [`Ouroboros.Network.NodeToNode`] and [`Cardano.Network.NodeToClient`] expose API which hides versioning from the caller.

 ## Demo applications